 ### Privilege Escalation Prevention

-1. Management functions (`authorizeKey`, `revokeKey`, `updateSpendingLimit`, `setAllowedCalls`, `removeAllowedCalls`) are restricted to Root Key transactions
+1. Management functions (`authorizeKey`, `authorizeAdminKey`, `revokeKey`, `updateSpendingLimit`, `setAllowedCalls`, `removeAllowedCalls`) are restricted to Root Key or active admin-key transactions

 2. The protocol sets `transactionKey[account]` during transaction validation to indicate which key signed the transaction